Optimal Abatement Schedules for Excess Carbon Emissions Towards a Net-Zero Target: Introduction

 For a profit-maximizing company the tradeoff between paying carbon taxes and investing into technologies to reduce carbon emissions can lead to an interesting stochastic control problem, see Colaneri et al.\ \cite{Col}.
 Bourgey et al.\ \cite{Bourgey} study another dynamic control problem of maximizing profit (which is increasing with the intensity of carbon emission) when at the same time facing penalties as a function of the discrepancy between the actual emission rate and a target emission rate that reduces according to a given socio-economic pathway (SSP). \\

 In many situations, it makes sense to assume that for reaching a net-zero target over time, one decides to compensate inevitable carbon emissions through the purchase of carbon allowances or other compensation mechanisms (like investing into carbon sequestration etc.), and then is left with a budget for (a priori) avoidable excess emissions that can be used up until the time at which the net-zero goal should be achieved (or is politically enforced).
 These excess emissions could be linked to profit when considering a company, or may serve some personal utility if one has an individual in mind.
-The question is then the schedule according to which this excess emission budget shall optimally be consumed, and a profound understanding of such patterns could be helpful to develop appropriate incentives for successfully reaching net-zero goals.
-Such a budget may itself be subject to uncertainty over time (increases to due to technology advances in carbon capture facilities, decreases due to stronger political pressure etc., or simply noise), and it may be useful to model the available excess carbon emission budget as a stochastic process, for simplicity in terms of a diffusion process.
-Albrecher and Zhu \cite{AZ25} recently studied such a problem with techniques from stochastic control theory.
-Concretely, they looked at the problem of when and at which rates to optimally use up an available (excess) carbon budget, if one assigns value to the carbon emissions according to a linear utility function and expresses a preference for earlier emission by using a constant discount rate.
+The question is then the schedule according to which this excess emission budget shall optimally be consumed, and a profound understanding of such patterns could be helpful to develop appropriate incentives for successfully reaching net-zero goals. {The excess carbon} budget may itself be subject to uncertainty over time (increases to due to technology advances in carbon capture facilities, decreases due to stronger political pressure, {changes in regulatory standards,} etc., or simply noise), and it may be useful to model the available excess carbon emission budget as a stochastic process. {For simplicity, we will model this excess budget in this paper by a diffusion process.} Albrecher and Zhu \cite{AZ25} recently studied such a problem with techniques from stochastic control theory.
+Concretely, they looked at the problem of when and at which rates to optimally use up an available excess carbon budget, if one assigns value to the carbon emissions according to a linear utility function and expresses a preference for earlier emission by using a constant discount rate.
 Once the budget is depleted, there will be no future excess emissions.
 The availability of some carbon budget at future times is rewarded by a constant term $\Lambda$ that is also subject to the same discounting and is added to the value function whenever the process is not yet depleted.
-Hence, $\Lambda$ can be considered to represent a certain sustainability component in the optimization, or also a desire to leave some excess carbon emission for later (or even for future generations); see e.g. Korn \cite{korn}, Korn and Nurkanovic \cite{korn2} for other proposals to incorporate sustainability aspects in profitability considerations.
-In \cite{AZ25}, the carbon budget was assumed to follow a diffusion process.
-For that situation, the optimal emission strategy was identified as a barrier strategy, with maximally allowed emission rate as soon as the available carbon budget exceeds the barrier, and no emissions below that barrier.
+Hence, $\Lambda$ can be considered to represent a certain {monetary} sustainability component in the optimization, or also a {quantitatvely expressed} desire to leave some excess carbon emission for later (or even for future generations); see e.g. Korn \cite{korn}, Korn and Nurkanovic \cite{korn2} for other proposals to incorporate sustainability aspects in profitability considerations.
+In Albrecher and Zhu \cite{AZ25}, the optimal emission strategy was identified as a barrier strategy, with maximally allowed emission rate as soon as the available carbon budget exceeds the barrier, and no emissions below that barrier.
 The emphasis was then on effects of present-bias (linked to subjective discount rates) on respective emission decisions, and the corresponding efficiency of carbon taxation towards the net-zero target.